 Key Facts and Figures

-- Medical, nursing, social work, and law students in the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP®) conducted 2,247 visits to 465 households with 1,343 members, providing a wide spectrum of health, social support, and legal services.
+- FIU medical, nursing, social work, physician assistant, law, and education students in the Green Family Foundation Neighborhood Health Education Learning Program (NeighborhoodHELP) conducted 1,851 visits to 436 households with 1,277 members, providing a wide spectrum of health, social support, and legal services.